CoEdition/vendor-module-magento2/README.md

-# CoEdition MarketPlace Vendor Module
+# Vendor Module

-The marketplace vendor module is designed to push event data from the magento system into the CoEdition marketplace for tight integration between the platforms.
+This is the vendor module which hooks into the mage2 system to provide webhooks for the market place